Utah Jazz's Team Plane Forced to Make Emergency Landing After Bird Strike - E! Online

 It looks like not all players were on the plane.
 According to Fox 13 Salt Lake City, guard Donovan Mitchell was not onboard.
 Per the news organization, the team said he didn't make the trip for "personal reasons."

 E!
-News has reached out to the Utah Jazz, Salt Lake City International Airport, Delta and Boeing for comment but has yet to hear back.
+News has reached out to the Utah Jazz, Salt Lake City International Airport and Boeing for comment but has yet to hear back.